mboeru/statsfeeder/README.md

 ###### simple python app that gets values or json from different modules and outputs them into graphite

  - you can create your own modules in any programing language.
-Just output to stdout either a value or a simple json. just look into stats.d
+Just output to stdout either a value or a simple json.
+Take a look into stats.d.examples

 ### Example outputs: